-David Lebovitz, one of my favorite food writers, recently wrote an article about hummus on his blog, and it inspired me to make some.
-I know some people might not think it’s worth it to make hummus from scratch but I’ve never been a fan of store-bought.
-It’s typically made with soybean oil as opposed to olive oil, citric acid as opposed to lemon juice, and preservatives.
-Homemade hummus is much tastier and healthier, and is made from ingredients you can keep readily on hand — a few cans of chickpeas, extra virgin olive oil, a scoop of tahini, freshly squeezed lemon juice, garlic and spices.
+It’s easy to buy a tub of hummus at the store but I much prefer the taste of homemade.
+Store-bought is typically made with soybean oil as opposed to olive oil, citric acid as opposed to lemon juice and preservatives.
+Homemade hummus is healthier, and it’s made from ingredients you can keep readily on hand: a few cans of chickpeas, extra virgin olive oil, a scoop of tahini, freshly squeezed lemon juice, garlic and spices.
 Just give it all a whirl in the food processor and you’re done.

 Before we get to the recipe, a few words about the ingredients.
-Some hummus aficionados will tell you it’s important to use dried chick peas, but I assure you it’s not worth the effort.
-I’ve made it using both dried and canned and there’s virtually no difference.
-Just look for organic canned chick peas without extra salt and additives (if you’re going to cheat, do it properly).
-You’ll also find some recipes out there that call for peeling the chick peas.
+Some hummus aficionados will tell you it’s important to use dried chickpeas but I assure you it’s not worth the effort.
+I’ve made hummus using both dried and canned and there’s virtually no difference.
+Just look for organic canned chickpeas without extra salt and additives (if you’re going to cheat, do it properly!).
+You’ll also find some recipes out there that call for peeling the chickpeas.
 I’m not joking.
 Supposedly, the skins prevent the hummus from getting super creamy.
 Again, I’ve tried it, it took forever and I could barely tell a difference.
 The important thing is to have the right balance of flavors, and enough liquid to achieve a smooth and creamy consistency.

 Blitz for a few minutes until smooth and creamy, adding more of the reserved liquid to thin the hummus if desired.
 It should hold its shape, but not be claggy.